Generating Mipmaps

 There are two alternatives in this case.
 You could implement a function that searches common texture image formats for one that does support linear blitting, or you could implement the mipmap generation in software with a library like stb_image_resize.
 Each mip level can then be loaded into the image in the same way that you loaded the original image.

 It should be noted that it is uncommon in practice to generate the mipmap levels at runtime anyway.
-Usually they are pregenerated and stored in the texture file alongside the base level to improve loading speed.
+Usually they are pre-generated and stored in the texture file alongside the base level to improve loading speed.
 Implementing resizing in software and loading multiple levels from a file is left as an exercise to the reader.

 Sampler